mujan5427/CSS-Notes/README.md

   * Explanation of the different parts：

-    - Margin：Clears an area outside the border.
+    - Margin (外距)：Clears an area outside the border.
 The margin is transparent

-    - Border：A border that goes around the padding and content
+    - Border (邊線)：A border that goes around the padding and content

-    - Padding：Clears an area around the content.
+    - Padding (內距)：Clears an area around the content.
 The padding is transparent

     - Content：The content of the box, where text and images appear